harness-community/field-workshops/se-workshop-iacm/instruqt-tracks/aws/02-clone-the-repo/assignment.md

 <hr class="cyan">
 <br><br>

-Review IaC Code and Generate Clone Credentials
+Review Repo and Generate Clone Credentials
 ===

-## Let's take a look at our code
+## Let's take a look at the repo

 Select the **Code Repository** module from the module selector menu <br>